 30 (b) Levels within families and pay ranges are identified in Article 30 (SALARY) of this Agreement.
-31 32 and levels along with representative duties and examples of titles.
+31 32

-(c) Changes in Job Family Definitions: Substantial changes in family definitions which result in the 35 potential for a lower salary range shall require the parties to agree upon the salary range for the newly 36 revised family definition.
+(c) Changes in Job Family Definitions: Substantial changes in family definitions which result in the potential for a lower salary range shall require the parties to agree upon the salary range for the newly revised family definition.